Rosa y Marigold

 The draw is the cuisine mix: Peruvian cooking alongside chifa, the Peruvian-Chinese tradition.
 For an explorer, that matters.
 Ceviche gives the meal a bright starting point, while lomo saltado offers a fuller anchor.
 The restaurant is also associated with Star Wine List recognition in 2026, which adds a relevant note for diners comparing Boston restaurants with wine in mind.

-Order around the verified strengths
+Order around its strengths

 This is also a good fit when the goal is a meal with personality but not necessarily a highly formal plan.
-The verified dress code is smart casual.
+The dress code is smart casual.
 In Boston, guests often compare options by occasion first: business meal, date, visiting friends, or a direct night out.
 Rosa y Marigold works best for curious diners who are choosing it because Peruvian and chifa cooking are the appeal.

 Who should choose it over safer Boston options